Customize style colors and fonts

-The accent color in the style.
-In the 'Alpha' style this setting will set the color of the cursor background for a selected row in a list control or a selected date in a calendar control.
-In the 'iOS7' style this feature of the calendar control is set uses the 'Calendar on Background' setting.
+The accent color in the Web Theme.
+In the 'Alpha' Web Theme this setting will set the color of the cursor background for a selected row in a list control or a selected date in a calendar control.
+In the 'iOS7' Web Theme this feature of the calendar control is set uses the 'Calendar on Background' setting.
 In 'iOS7' the 'Accent' property sets the color of certain defined controls, like the record navigation buttons.

-The accent foreground color to use in the style.
-This setting is available in the 'Alpha' style.
+The accent foreground color to use in the Web Theme.
+This setting is available in the 'Alpha' Web Theme.
 The accent foreground color is displayed when a row is selected or hovered over on a list.
-One calander controls this will also set the foreground color for the selected date, as well as the date that the mouse is hovering over.
+One calender controls this will also set the foreground color for the selected date, as well as the date that the mouse is hovering over.